 Yes and the results are significantly lower than recommended EU maximum levels.

-In theory no, as it isn’t heated to excessive temperatures for a long enough period of time, nor is it subject to high acidity levels.
+No, as it isn’t heated to excessive temperatures for a long enough period of time, nor is it subject to high acidity levels.

 Yes, they feed on grass as well as some cereals such as oats, barley and millet.

 No, however we have a measuring scoop available for you to buy.
 They are made here in the UK and one scoop should last you for many years, so you should only ever need to buy the one scoop.
 Weighing on a set of scales will give you a more accurate measure if you need a precise serving size.

 There unfortunately isn’t enough organic cheese made in the UK to have a large enough supply of whey to make whey protein with it.
 You need very large quantities of whey to produce whey protein, as the filtration systems have to filter out such tiny things such as lactose from the whey and therefore the equipment is very expensive and can only be carried out on a very large scale.
 This is why we have organic whey from the UK combined with organic whey from a few other European countries such as Germany and France.

 The rest is a combination of different minerals, vitamins and other nutrients present in the whey.
 It’s a similar case for other foods when adding up the total nutritional values on the pack, as there are tiny amounts of many many different things that aren’t shown on the label, as they all occur in such small quantities, but adding them all together they make quite up a decent amount of the total figure.